n0nick/shaft/README.md

 files.

 * Use `shaft all` to get a list of all available tunnels.
-* Use `shaft list` to see which tunnels are currently active.
+* Use `shaft active` to see which tunnels are currently active.
   - You could use the `--short` option to get only the names of those lines (this could be useful to insert into your shell prompt.
 Just saying).